 How much space do you have?

 You, your family and your dog all need to fit comfortably into your home.
 That doesn’t necessarily mean you need a small dog if you live in a small space or have a large family.
-Some large dogs, like German shepherd dogs, can adapt well to tight indoor spaces as long as they get plenty of walks and outdoor activity.2 Research the breeds you’re considering to make sure they have a temperament that can adapt well to both your living space and your ability to exercise them.
+Some large breeds, like German shepherd dogs, can adapt well to tight indoor spaces as long as they get plenty of walks and outdoor activity.2 Research the breeds you’re considering to make sure they have a temperament that can adapt well to both your living space and your ability to exercise them.

 Do you live in a city or in the country?